nolmoonen/nvjpeg-bug-report-3/README.md

 # nvjpeg-bug-report-3

+> [!CAUTION]
+> Thanks to the nvJPEG team, this bug has been fixed in CUDA 12.8.

 Demonstrates `nvjpegDecodeJpegHost` reading outside the bit-stream allocation.
 The reproducer encodes a simple image and decodes a truncated part of the encoded JPEG stream.

 Tested with CUDA 12.2 driver version 535.113.01 on Ubuntu 22.04.1.